South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt is 1-2 against the spread and 2-1 overall when the team scores more than 22 points.
+- Vanderbilt is 1-2 against the spread and 2-1 overall in games when it puts up more than 22 points.

-- Vanderbilt is 1-2 against the spread and 2-1 overall when the team picks up more than 329.2 yards.
+- In games that Vanderbilt picks up more than 329.2 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Commodores have turned the ball over 12 times, two fewer times than the Gamecocks have forced turnovers (14).